 Do you know why vaping is such a big problem with school children?
-Because they are buying vapes, especially the brightly coloured disposable kind with child-friendly names and flavours, and getting hooked on them.
+Because they’re buying vapes, especially the brightly coloured disposable kind with child-friendly names and flavours, and getting hooked on them.
 And why are they engaging in this idiotic behaviour?
 Because vapes are easily available for purchase, online and at vape shops, and any enterprising youngster can easily get around the age barrier – you have to be 18 to buy them legally in the UK.

 Therefore, what we need is ‘a well-regulated market, with vapes and liquids readily available to smokers whilst also implementing restrictions aimed at preventing youth uptake.’
 This is according to a 78-year-old self-styled vaping barrister, Robert Richter, in The Sydney Morning Herald (14 February 2024).